silencedevs/SilenceScripts/README.md

 ## Usage

 1. Join one of the supported games.
-2. Run the following loader your executor of choice:
+2. Run the following loader in your executor of choice:

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/silencedevs/SilenceScripts/main/Loader/Loader.luau"))()